 DYHA Travel Teams may participate in leagues within the Midwest areas.
-Travel Team Committee and Coaching Committee will work with team coaches and managers to appropriately place teams in leagues and tournaments.
+The Travel Team Coordinator and the Hockey Director will work with team coaches and managers to appropriately place teams in leagues and tournaments.
 Teams will be placed in leagues that continue to focus and develop the team and individual player skills.
-Note: DYHA conducts a separate Upper House League program for those who enjoy hockey but do not want to make the time and financial commitment that the Travel Teams require of participants.
-Travel Team players may be required to participate in the House program unless approved by the Board of directors as requested by their Head Coach.
-The Pee Wee and Bantam Travel Team players have the choice on whether they would like to participate in the house league programs for an additional fee.

-Age Appropriate Play
+Age-Appropriate Play